pinky21/water-rocket/README.md

 #### Air Thrust ($p_{air} > p_{ambient}$, $h_{water} = 0$)

 If the water level is zero either because all water is already expelled or because simply no water was filled into the rocket, we can still have a thrust force due to the higher air pressure inside the rocket than outside.
-Hence the equation of motion is the same as in the case above, only the equations for the medium in the rocket are somewhat different.

 Recalling the thrust force, $F_{thrust}=-v_{expel}\frac{dm_{rocket}}{dt}$, we need an equation for the mass change of the rocket.